techno1731/RFR_Sklearn_Dash/README.md

 Demo site running on AWS ECS: http://54.172.50.30:8080/

 Model training notebook is included.
-You can either ise the included pickle file or train your own with the notebook.
+You can either use the included pickle file or train your own with the notebook.

 ## Installation